maffiemaffie/arduino-memory-game/README.md

 For my second project, I made my own circuit to play it.

 ## Gameplay
-The game starts up after a short light sequence when you power the arduino.
+The game starts up after a short light sequence when you power the Arduino.
 Each turn, the game will display the pattern using the LEDs and piezo, then the player will repeat back the pattern using the push buttons.

+When the game ends, the player can restart the game again by pressing any of the buttons.

 ![gameplay demo](media/memory-game-demo.gif)

 ## Circuit
 The electronics are pretty simple.
 The buttons connect to a resistor ladder to notify the program when each one is pressed.
-The arduino outputs to each of the LEDs and a piezo buzzer.
+The Arduino outputs to each of the LEDs and a piezo buzzer.

 ![circuit schematic](media/schematic.jpg)
 ![arduino board mockup](media/board-mockup.jpg)